librato/librato-rails/README.md

 ## Custom Prefix

-If you want to add a prefix to all metrics reported by `librato-rails` you can set a prefix in your [configuration](https://github.com/librato/librato-rails/wiki/Configuration).
+You can set an optional prefix to all metrics reported by `librato-rails` in your [configuration](https://github.com/librato/librato-rails/wiki/Configuration).
 This can be helpful for isolating test data or forcing different apps to use different metric names.

 ## Cross-Process Aggregation